All we know after Aberdeen drawn against Eintracht Frankfurt, PAOK and HJK Helsinki in Europa Conference League group stage

 HJK are in the hunt to retain the Finnish Veikkausliga title in their 2023 (summer) season, and also won Finland’s League Cup.

-They have claimd three consecutive league crowns in their homeland, and were also Conference League group participants in 2021/22, while taking part in the Europa League group stage last season.
+They have claimed three consecutive league crowns in their homeland, and were also Conference League group participants in 2021/22, while taking part in the Europa League group stage last season.

 In this season’s Champions League qualifying, they lost out in the second qualifying round to Norway’s Molde, before their Europa League bid was ended at the third qualifying round stage by Azerbaijan’s Qarabag – a side Aberdeen tangled with in 2021.
 HJK finally landed a Conference League group berth by defeating Romania’s Farul Constanta in the play-offs.